Sturdy U.S. services, factory data boost growth picture

 "The economy is normal, and a normal economy requires a normal interest rate, not a zero interest rate," said Chris Rupkey, chief financial economist at MUFG Union Bank in New York.

-The Institute for Supply Management's services index rose to 58.7 last month, the highest level since December 2005, from 56.0 in June.
+The Institute for Supply Management's services index rose to 58.7 last month from 56.0 in June.
+While the index only dates to 2008, an examination of subcomponents with a longer track record indicate that was the highest level of activity since December 2005.
 A reading above 50 indicates expansion.

 Activity in the sector, which accounts for more than 80 percent of the U.S. economy, was boosted by a jump in orders, which touched their highest point in nearly nine years.

-Note: (This story has been refiled to clarify historical comparison in paragraph four)